grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Fuckin' righto," came Shakes' crackling reply.

-Captain Percy raised the periscope and swiveled around until she could see the tiny, nearly-invisible gray sail of the _Gnat_ bobbing in the gray water off their port side.
+Percy raised the periscope and swiveled around until she could see the tiny, nearly-invisible gray sail of the _Gnat_ bobbing in the gray water off their port side.
 It picked up speed, and a little wake formed behind it.
 Then it shrank down and disappeared under the surface like a sun winking out at the horizon.
 She lowered the periscope back down.

 "I'm gonna get on sonar," she said.